darktable-org/dtdocs/content/module-reference/utility-modules/shared/tagging.md

 ## navigation

 To see the images bearing a particular tag in the _tag dictionary_ window, right-click on the tag name and choose "go to tag collection" in the resulting pop-up menu.
-This opens a collection in the _collect images_ module showing all images containing this tag.
-You can also select other tags in the _collect images_ module by double-clicking on the collection for the other tag.
+This opens a collection in the [create collection](./create-collection.md) module showing all images containing this tag.
+You can also select other tags in the _create collection_ module by double-clicking on the collection for the other tag.

 To return to the collection that was selected before opening a tag collection select the "go back to work" item from the pop-up menu.
 This will allow you to return to the original collection, as long ans you haven't selected any other collections in the meantime.